 Ian Bourland is an art historian and critic who works on issues of globalization, photography, and the art of Africa.
 Before joining the MICA faculty in 2012, he taught at the University of Chicago and the School of the Art Institute of Chicago.
 He has travelled widely in Africa, and previously did fieldwork with contemporary street artists in Cape Town.

-- $5,850 (does not include international airfare) Includes tuition for 3 undergraduate credits in Interdisciplinary Sculpture.
-Credits may apply as Studio Elective.
+- $5,850 (does not include international airfare) Includes tuition for 3 undergraduate credits in Art History (fulfills Intellectual History second requirement), Interdisciplinary Sculpture, Photography, OR Painting.

-- $7,440 (does not include international airfare) Includes tuition for 3 undergraduate credits in Interdisciplinary Sculpture (Credits may apply as Studio Elective) + 3 undergraduate credits in Art History (with approval from the dept.)
+- $7,440 (does not include international airfare) Includes tuition for 3 undergraduate credits in open Studio Elective AND 3 undergraduate credits in Art History.

 Contact program coordinator Ian Bourland at email@example.com.

-Open to all undergraduate and graduate students--18 years or older with a valid passport--who have completed at least one year of college.
+Open to undergraduate and graduate students in all majors-18 years or older with a valid passport-who have completed at least one year of college.
+For all programs, credits can be applied to Studio Elective.
 For more information, or to inquire about scholarships, contact the School for Professional and Continuing Studies at firstname.lastname@example.org or 410-225-2219.